 - Recognizing requests for accommodation

-- Understand what religions are covered
+- Understanding what religions are covered

 - Evaluating the sincerity of a belief